Claimed moons of Earth: Co-orbiting objects

-Although no other moons of Earth have been found to date, there are various types of near-Earth objects in 1:1 resonance with it, they orbit at a similar distance as Earth the Sun, rather than the planet itself.
+Although no other moons of Earth have been found to date, there are various types of near-Earth objects in 1:1 resonance with it; they orbit at a similar distance as Earth to the Sun, rather than the planet itself.
 Their orbits are unstable, and will fall into other resonances or be kicked into other orbits over thousands of years.
 The orbit of a satellite of Earth fundamentally depends on the gravity of the Earth–Moon system, whereas the orbit of a co-orbiting object would negligibly change if Earth and the Moon were suddenly removed because a quasi-satellite is orbiting the Sun on an Earth-like orbit in the vicinity of Earth.

 Over time co-orbital objects can be close to or switch between being quasi-satellites.
-3753 Cruithne was once nicknamed "Earth's second moon", after its discovery in 1986.
-Though it turned out that it actually orbits the Sun, being a case of a co-orbiting object with a horseshoe orbit relative to Earth.
+3753 Cruithne was once nicknamed "Earth's second moon", after its discovery in 1986, although it turned out that it actually orbits the Sun, being a case of a co-orbiting object with a horseshoe orbit relative to Earth.